HenriquesLab/SReD/README.md

 # SReD: Structural Repetition Detector Plugin for ImageJ and Fiji

-SReD (Structural Repetition Detector) is an ImageJ and Fiji plugin for analyzing structural redundancy in microscopy images.
+SReD (Structural Repetition Detector) is an ImageJ and Fiji plugin for analyzing structural repetition in microscopy images.

 ## Installation